 10. Cost and value of a retirement community

 An essential aspect of finding a retirement community is cost.
 You and your family should sit down with a trusted professional to discuss your finances, notably your long-term savings.
 Make sure to review your monthly bills are compare them to the retirement community cost.
 What services are included in the retirement community?
 Every community could have different fees and services.
 For example, United Zion includes cable, basic utilities like water and electricity, twice a month housekeeping, and Wi-Fi in all our apartments for a low monthly fee.
-We often find that residents mention that their monthly fees in Residential Living are lower than what it cost to maintain their home when they considered utilities, property taxes, and other upkeep.
+We often find that residents mention that their monthly fees in Senior Residential Living are lower than what it cost to maintain their home when they considered utilities, property taxes, and other upkeep.

 Where You Choose to Live Matters